WKU Center for Citizenship & Social Justice

-CSJ 200 - Introduction to Social Justice, with D. Cuomo
+CSJ 200 - Introduction to Social Justice with D. Cuomo - Fall and Spring

 An introductory study of theories, concepts and strategies of social justice, including individual action, policy, advocacy, and collective action.

-CSJ 499 – Social Justice Capstone, with L. Ashwill
+CSJ 499 – Social Justice Capstone with L. Ashwill - Fall and Spring

 A capstone experience in which students engage in and reflect upon public work.

-AFAM 190 – African American Experience, with C. Hopson and A. Rosa
+AFAM 190 – African American Experience with C. Hopson, A. Rosa and S. Ardrey

-DCS 300 – Public Problem Solving, with Christian Ryan
+DCS 300 – Public Problem Solving with M. Kerby

 Investigation of historical perspectives and theoretical dimensions of public problem solving with attention to the development of collective power, capacities, and responsibilities.